Flying High on Island Helicopters Kauai

 There are many things you can do with your toddler that will be exciting and new, but every once in a while an opportunity pops up that will blow you both away.
 While we were on the island of Kauai, the garden island of Hawaii, I got to say something I never thought I would to my 3-year-old son.
-“Dek, we are going on a helicopter tomorrow!”
+“Dek, we are going on a Island Helicopter Kauai ride tomorrow!”
 He was beyond coherent words.

 Finding adventure on the island